Attack Surface Discovery

 What is Attack Surface Discovery / Management?

-Its main value of attack is finding blind spots like forgotten or missing acquisition infrastructure or unaccounted for dev and production machines that were lost during internal restructuring or staff change.
+Attack surface discovery helps with finding blind spots, common examples are forgotten or missing acquisition infrastructure, unaccounted for dev and production machines or lost assets during internal restructuring and staff change.

-- Asset Discovery goes beyond simple subdomain enumeration, like registry correlation, shallow crawling, shared analytics, reverse lookups, etc.
+- Powerful graph asset correlation that goes beyond subdomain enumeration.
+Other asset discovery techniques include registry correlation, shallow crawling, shared analytics, reverse lookups, etc.

-- Asset Management uses a hierarchical ownership model grouped into 4 categories, Internal, Acquisition, 3d Party Service, and Excluded Assets.
+- Asset Management using a hierarchical ownership model grouped into 4 categories,

 - Continuous Asset Scanning using either intelligent asset change detection, like a website cache invalidation header, Mobile Application release, or using simple time scheduling CRON rules.

-- Powerful Attack Surface visualization to validate and identify asset connections and correlations that enable large-scale data representation.
+- Powerful Attack Surface visualization to identify asset connections.

 - Powerful search and visualization options to zoom in on selected portions of the attack surface or the organization hierarchy.